tomari3/RPS-UI/README.md

     I finished the task without going back here, it took me about 2 hours.
     I started using the Pseudo-code as a template and expanding it further into smaller sections, not everything came together so I started to code what I know.
 After playing with functions and making mistakes I had all my pieces done but apart and putting the together wasn't and easy task.
 It required to take a part formerly "complete" pieces of the puzzle and rearrange them.
 At the end I've got my desired result, I have a playable game with parsing, counting and loops.
 I'm sure there are better ways to do what I've and I am very excited to learn them in the future.
 If by any change you too are just starting to programming, I wish you a lot of luck and I hope you enjoyed and learned from my process.

+# Rock Paper Scissors from console interaction to UI interaction with JS DOM manipulation

+    # Aim
+    Get three buttons to act as my user input - Rock, Paper and scissors buttons. each button will be a block of color with a logo at the middle of the corresponding action, each button will cover a third of the screen.
+At the upper middle of the page, a logo of the game.
+At the lower middle of the page a score board. and a reset button.

+    # Plan
+    Get and name the three main buttons.
+    Attach them to the user input as a fixed pre input - R P or S.
+    Make a little animation indicating the button was clicked.
+    Initiate the game() function when one of them is played.
+    Log the score and display it at the score board.